 In accordance with section 566(3) of the Local Government Act 1993, the Minister for Local Government determines the maximum rate of interest payable on overdue rates and charges.
-The maximum rate of interest payable on overdue rates and charges for the period 1 July 2024 to 30 June 2025 (inclusive) has been set at TBA% per annum charged on a daily basis.
-As at the 5 April 2024 the Minister for Local Government is yet to determine the rate of interest payable.
+The maximum rate of interest payable on overdue rates and charges for the period 1 July 2024 to 30 June 2025 (inclusive) has been set at 10.5% per annum charged on a daily basis.